-September 30, 2012 December 31, 2011
+2013 201

-Raw materials \$ 12,083 \$ 9,754
+Raw materials \$ 7,013 \$ 7 ,489

-Work-in-process 3,586 1,219
+Work-in-process 11,367 6 ,661

-Finished goods 1,085 1,683
+Finished goods 2,099 4 1,119

-Total \$ 16,754 \$ 12,656
+Total \$20,479 \$ 18 3,269

 Inventory is generally manufactured upon receipt of firm purchase orders from our collaboration partners.
-Inventory includes direct materials, direct labor, and manufacturing overhead and is determined on a first-in, first-out basis.
-Raw materials include manufactured intermediate materials which are subsequently combined with other materials to make work-in-process and finished goods inventory.
+Inventory includes direct materials, direct labor, and manufacturing overhead and cost is determined on a first-in, first-out basis.
 Inventory is stated at the lower of cost or market and is net of reserves determined using specific identification plus an estimated reserve for defective or excess inventory based on historical experience or projected usage.